 Tansi – Aniin – Hi!

-My name is Shanley Spence, I am twenty five years of age and an enthusiast of many things including, writing, travel, dancing old style fancy shawl and the traditional Indigenous hoop dance, participating within the community, and finding outlets to release my inner creativity.
+Wapan Kisikawi Pisim Iskwew Nitisinikasoyan.
+My spirit name is “Early Morning Sun Woman” and my english name is Shanley Spence.
+I am twenty six years of age and an enthusiast of many things including, writing, travel, powwow dancing in two forms; old style fancy shawl and the traditional Indigenous hoop dance, engaging within the Indigenous community, and finding outlets to release my inner creativity.
 From my mother’s side I am originally from Mathias Colomb Cree Nation (Pukatawagon, Manitoba) and from my father’s side I am from Lake St. Martin First Nation which makes me both a Nihithaw (Swampy Cree) and Anishinaabe (Ojibway) Indigenous woman.
-After discovering and feeling inspired by other blogs, I decided to create one of my own to share various life experiences, travels and adventures with anyone willing to read them.

 I would like to send a huge Kinanaskomitin – thank you for taking the time to read, comment, share, subscribe and show interest in the content that I share.

-Shanley Spence is a 25 year old Nihithaw and Anishinaabe woman who was born and raised in Winnipeg, Manitoba but a member of Mathias Colomb Cree Nation on her mother’s side and Lake St. Martin First Nation on her father’s.
-She is a recent graduate from the University of Winnipeg with a Bachelor of Arts degree in International Development Studies.
+Shanley Spence is a 26 year old Nihithaw and Anishinaabe woman who was born and raised in Winnipeg, Manitoba but a member of Mathias Colomb Cree Nation on her mother’s side and Lake St. Martin First Nation on her father’s.
+She holds a Bachelor of Arts degree in International Development Studies from the University of Winnipeg.
 She began her hoop dancing career at the age of 13 and has been graced with the opportunity to perform at a variety of nationwide and international events, daycare and school institutions of all ages, conferences and interactive workshops with the Walking Wolf Singers and Dancers, Folklorama and independently.
 She has participated in multiple community organizations including mentorship and hoop dance instructing with the Sacred Seven Healthy Relationships Program, The City of Winnipeg and the Manitoba Youth Centre.
 She has also served as a cultural ambassador, hosting the DOTC First Nations Pavilion in Winnipeg and presenting motivational speaking to a wide variety of audiences.
 She is also a prominent youth member of Empowering Indigenous Youth in Governance in Leadership, also known as, EIYGL and has been a working youth member at the World Indigenous Business Forum for 4 years.
 Shanley’s beliefs and passions include the importance of education, music, community development, international travel and staying active within her community with a focus on youth empowerment, missing and murdered Indigenous women and girls (MMIWG), mental health, Indigenous activism and basic human rights.
 Her participation within her community has earned her the Top 40 Under 40 Manitoba Award for 2017, a Manitoba Aboriginal Youth Achievement Award for Artistic Performance, the community champion award for volunteerism, the Anita Neville Member of Parliament Award, second runner up for Miss Indian World 2017 and other recognition from her community.
 Shanley aspires to continue her growth by remaining active in her community, engaging in dialogue to share, educate and learn and to empower her self and other’s to become agents of change.